-So, should you buy a Toshiba Fire TV?
-It’s important to preface this conversation about manufacturers because Toshiba, remember, stopped selling its own TVs in the US in 2015 and the name is now owned by Hisense.
+It's worth noting that Toshiba stopped selling its own TVs in the US in 2015 – meaning anything you're buying with the 'Toshiba' name is actually named by Hisense.
 (Should you buy a Hisense TV?
 See our in-depth guide.)

 The good news is that Hisense is actually a decent TV manufacturer – or, at least, it’s not as bad as you were once led to believe and has made a few really good sets over the years.
 The Toshiba Fire TV, the latest in Amazon’s collaboration with TV manufacturers to embed its Fire TV platform into third-party TV sets, is one such screen.